pmitev/UPPMAX-Singularity-workshop/docs/remote_repositories.md

 ### metaWRAP - a flexible pipeline for genome-resolved metagenomic data analysis

-Here is an example how to use the metaWRAP pipeline with via the docker container - [installation instructions](https://github.com/bxlab/metaWRAP#docker-installation).
+Here is an example how to use the metaWRAP pipeline from the docker container - [installation instructions](https://github.com/bxlab/metaWRAP#docker-installation).

 ```
 $ docker pull quay.io/biocontainers/metawrap:1.2--1